 The blues of the Mediterranean sea are woven into this mosaic tile pattern that’s inspired by Persian carpets.
 Here’s a perfect example of adding just one big accent to keep the boho style going from room to room.
 The bed linens stay simple.

 Here, the concept of a rug runner is used to center the bathtub on a field of terra-cotta and blue tones.
 All the effect of an intricately woven piece is still there but in a water-friendly environment.

-You can easily get this look in your sunroom or pool area with one of our mosaic pieces.
+You can easily get this look in your sunroom or pool area with one of our flower design carpet glass mosaic artwork.
 Here, brilliant Chinese reds and have all the casual opulence of a luxurious carpet, but without the worries about spills, shedding, or stains.

 This kitchen uses a wide range of colors to cheerful effect, as it complements a collection of Fiestaware dishes and blown glass artwork.
 The larger tiles provide functional countertop space, while the accent tiles provide a sense of movement along the backsplash.
 The colors contrast, but are all in harmony with the red accent wall.

 This Moroccan-inspired bath throws a lot of colors at you, but it’s quite glamorous.
 There are several notable examples of mosaic wall art here that can be used for inspiration.
 Note the smaller tiles on the countertop, the arch-shaped inlays in the shower stall, and the fine details of the wall insets.
 It’s a fun space that would make any morning cheery.

 Here’s another room with no fear of color.
 With the brightly painted woodwork, it could be a caravan out on the road.
 Although the walls have wide sweeps of color, notice how the bathroom mosaic tile details pull it all together and bring out the careful chosen pottery pieces on display.